Navigation

-Patient Privacy Practices
+Patient Privacy

 The Health Insurance Portability and Accountability Act of 1996, or "HIPAA" for short, protects your fundamental rights to privacy and confidentiality.
 From our Administrator, to our providers, office staff and maintenance staff, one of the laws we follow is The Privacy Rule, which ensures that personal medical information you share with providers and our staff is protected.
 This includes all identifying information and information about your medical history and treatment.
 We promise to keep information about you confidential, sharing only the minimum necessary information with people who need it to do their jobs.